RocketSoftwareCOBOLandMainframe/Book-Sample/README.md

 ## 📋 Exercises

-Below are some exercises that you are welcome to follow that can help you become more familiar with the Micro Focus COBOL tooling and language.
+Below are some exercises that you are welcome to follow that can help you become more familiar with the Rocket® Visual COBOL® tooling and language.

 * Fix a bug that prevents the `-f` option from working correctly.
 * Display the genre of the books when executing the `list` command.